Alejogb1/job-board/blog-data/how-can-reusable-templates-be-created-in-cairo.md

 id: "how-can-reusable-templates-be-created-in-cairo"
 ---

-Let's tackle this one.
+one.
 Templates, or rather, reusable code patterns, are absolutely crucial when dealing with the kind of complexities Cairo throws at you, especially if you're aiming for maintainability and reducing redundant code, and I've certainly seen my fair share of that over the years.
 Cairo, while potent, requires some cleverness to structure things in a way that promotes reuse.
 I remember back in my early days on a project dealing with secure multi-party computation on StarkNet, we had a real mess of duplicated code until we finally nailed down a proper templating strategy.
 We had to refactor quite a bit, but the effort paid off enormously.

 The core issue in Cairo, stemming from its low-level nature, is the lack of traditional template mechanisms akin to what you might find in, say, C++ or generics in languages like Java or C#.
 We don't have type parameters we can directly inject.
 This requires a more hands-on approach.
 When thinking about reusability in Cairo, I focus on a few specific techniques.
 The first is to design functions to accept and return abstract types, often using `felt252` as a sort of all-purpose data container, as well as `Span<T>`, which is also critical for generic data handling.
 The key here is to operate on data structures in a consistent way regardless of the exact type they might hold.
 This is especially useful if you find yourself needing to perform similar actions on different types.